-- Form W-2: Wages, salaries as part of a teaching assistantship or fellowship
+- eFileIT: Form W-2.
+Find wages and salaries as part of a teaching assistantship or fellowship.

-- Is this fellowship or scholarship payment for service (research etc.) and how much the actual scholarship?
-Which tax documents you should expect?
+- Is this a fellowship or scholarship payment for a service (i.e. research)?
+How much is the actual scholarship?
+Which tax documents should you expect?

 - Calculate and compare the actual cost of different schools and programs.
-For example, total cost of attendance minus total aid = your net cost.
-Plus factor in potential tax payments if any.
+For example, the total cost of attendance minus total aid equals your net cost.
+Plus, factor in potential tax payments, if any.

 Start the DEPENDucator

-- If you do qualify, you can be listed as a Dependent on their tax return and your income and deductions would be reported on that tax return.
+- If you qualify, you can be listed as a dependent on their tax return and your income and deductions would be reported on that return.

-- Even if you qualify, you can still prepare and e-file your own tax return and be listed on somebody else's tax return as dependent.
+- Even if you qualify, you can still prepare and e-file your own tax return while being listed on somebody else's return as a dependent.

-2. If you plan to prepare and file your own tax return, start on efile.com and the software will guide you through via simple tax questions.
-You will know your tax refund or taxes owed before you can complete and efile your federal and state tax return on efile.com.
-You don't have to worry about which form or schedule to pick, efile.com does it all for you.
+2. If you plan to prepare and file your own tax return, start on eFile.com and the app will guide you through via simple tax questions.
+You will know your tax refund or taxes owed before you can complete and eFile your federal and state tax return.
+You don't have to worry about which form or schedule to pick; eFile.com does it all for you.

-3. International , foreign students with non resident alien status.
-The IRS does have special rules for foreign and international students, scholars, teachers, and exchange visitors.
-The rules largely depend on the immigration status of the person (resident alien, nonresident alien, dual status alien) and apply to taxable income and tax withholdings.
-The assumption here is that your status in the US is that of a resident alien by holding a certain visa status.
-Beyond that, the rules for filing a tax return is based on income an international student generated in the US as a student.
-In addition, based on the country of your origin as an international student you need to check if there is a double taxation agreement between your country and the US.
+3. To international and foreign students with nonresident alien status: The IRS has special rules for foreign and international students, scholars, teachers, and exchange visitors.
+The rules largely depend on the immigration status of the person (resident alien, nonresident alien, dual status alien) and apply to taxable income and tax withholding.
+The assumption here is that your status in the United States is that of a resident alien by holding a certain visa status.
+Beyond that, the rules for filing a tax return is based on the income an international student generated in the U.S. In addition, based on the country of your origin as an international student, you need to check if there is a double taxation agreement between your country and the U.S.

-If you are in the United States on a F-1 student visa (and you don't have a green card or don't satisfy the substantial residence requirement), you usually file your federal tax return as a nonresident alien.
-Unless you elect to be treated as a resident alien for federal tax purposes, you cannot claim an education credit for any part of the Tax Year.
+If you are in the United States on a F-1 student visa and you don't have a green card or don't satisfy the substantial residence requirement, you usually file your federal tax return as a nonresident alien.
+Unless you elect to be treated as a resident alien for federal tax purposes, you cannot claim an education credit for any part of the tax year.
 If you are a U.S. nonresident alien, you should FileIT Form 1040NR if you do not have dependents or children etc.